JesuitDallasFTCTeams/AndroidBasicVisionTutorial/README.md

 The OpenCV project that we are bridging towards is something like the color-blob-detection sample, so we will draw from this sample in part in order to show some post-hello-world steps.

-Again, we will be using Android Studio for the development of our project.
-Having completed one or two projects in Android Studio is probably sufficient to get through this tutorial, but some basic knowledge is presumed.
-I recommend you start here if you haven't built anything in Android Studio before.

 I will assume that you already have Android Studio installed, though I will run through some basics about getting a virtual Android device running on your machine that meets our needs for OpenCV.

 ###Download OpenCV